xemlock/google-apps-login/readme.txt

 the WordPress admin panel once you have activated the plugin.
 For a (non-personalized) preview of these instructions please [click here](https://wp-glogin.com/installing-google-apps-login/basic-setup/).

 == Changelog ==

 = 3.4.2 =

+Updated compatibility with the WordPress 5.5.1 release.

+= 3.4.2 =